Bedrock-OSS/bedrock-wiki/docs/guide/format-version.md

 This section will list the format versions used in the vanilla game, alongside how many times it appears.

--   The '⭐' is the recommended _stable_ version.
+-   The '⭐' marks the recommended version.
--   The '🚀' is the recommended _experimental_ version, where applicable.

 _Last Updated for 1.21.50_